Survivor Series: WarGames (2023): Main event

+Randy Orton made his return to in-ring competition following an eighteen-month injury hiatus.

 The main event was the men's WarGames match, which saw the team of Cody Rhodes, Seth "Freakin" Rollins, Jey Uso, Sami Zayn, and Randy Orton face The Judgment Day (Damian Priest, Finn Bálor, "Dirty" Dominik Mysterio, and JD McDonagh) and Drew McIntyre with Judgment Day's team having the WarGames advantage.
 Throughout the night prior to and at the start of the main event, Orton had not shown up, causing worry for his team.
 The first two to enter the cage were Rollins and Bálor.
 Rollins gained the upper hand before McDonagh entered to turn the tide in his team's favor.
 Uso entered next to even things up.
 McIntyre was set to enter next, but Priest stopped him before entering the match himself.
 Priest grabbed a metal riot baton and hit Uso and Rollins multiple times.
 Zayn grabbed a table and attacked Priest before tearing a pipe from the cage and using it to attack The Judgment Day.
 Mysterio found himself outnumbered before the rest of The Judgment Day and McIntyre recovered.
 Priest and McIntyre performed simultaneous chokeslams on Rhodes, Zayn, and Rollins, before driving Rollins through the table with the Razor's Edge.
 As the clock counted down for the final time for Orton to appear, Rhea Ripley made an entrance instead with Priest's Money in the Bank contract and a referee in tow.
 Before the contract could be officially cashed in, however, Orton showed up at the last second, evening the odds with his team performing stereo rope-aided DDTs to The Judgment Day and McIntyre.
 Just as Orton was poised to hit Priest with an RKO, he turned his attention to Uso who, along with The Bloodline, was responsible for his 18-month absence.
 Orton taunted Uso, telling him he had not forgotten what he had done before Uso intercepted an attacking Priest with a Superkick, followed by an RKO on Mysterio from Orton.
 McDonagh was chased to the top of the cage by Zayn and Rollins, and they threw McDonagh down to Orton, who caught him with an RKO.
 Rhodes then hit Priest with a Cross Rhodes before pinning him for the victory.